KPIs & Operating Metrics(New)

 Microsoft (MSFT) Long-Term Deferred Tax (2017 - 2019)

-Microsoft (MSFT) has disclosed Long-Term Deferred Tax for 9 consecutive years, with $7.5 billion as the latest value for Q2 2019.
+Microsoft has reported Long-Term Deferred Tax over the past 9 years, most recently at $7.5 billion for Q2 2019.

 • Business Quant data shows Long-Term Deferred Tax for MSFT at $7.5 billion in Q2 2019, $1.4 billion in Q2 2018, and $248.0 million in Q2 2017.